BernhardHumm/AAI/manuscript/07_Computer_Vision.md

-Finally, you may evaluate the trained model with x_test and y_test using one line of code:
+Finally, you may evaluate the trained model as follows.

 	model.evaluate(x_test, y_test)

-The result is an accuracy of 98.5% on the test set.
+The result is an accuracy of 98.5% on the test dataset.
 This is quite a good result for such a simple model and only 10 epochs of training.
 If, however, an error of 0.1% is not tolerable, then the model can be optimized, e.g., by experimenting with  more epochs, different optimizers or loss functions, more layers, different hyperparameters etc.

-The trained model can now be used to predict the digit being depicted in an unknown image.
+The trained model can now be used to predict the digit in an unknown image.

 	image_index = 4444
 	plt.imshow(x_test[image_index].reshape(28, 28),cmap='Greys')
 	pred = model.predict(x_test[image_index].reshape(1, img_rows, img_cols, 1))
 	print(pred.argmax())

-In this example, the digit 9 is returned which is, indeed the correct classification of the image with index 4444.
+In this example, the digit `9` is returned which is, indeed the correct classification of the image with index `4444`.
 See  Fig. 7.19.

 {width=20%}
 ![Fig. 7.19: Image example (Yalçın, 2018)](images/MNIST_9.png)

-Using a ML library like TensorFlow requires a considerably deeper understanding of the algorithms at hand than working with a ML IDE / framework like RapidMiner.
-However, it allows optimizing an application most specifically.
+Using a ML library like TensorFlow requires a considerably deeper understanding of the algorithms at hand than working with a ML IDE like RapidMiner.
+However, it allows optimizing an application more specifically.

 ### Example: Transfer Learning with Keras (Ananthram, 2018)

 #### Transfer Learning

-Though training a deep neural network from scratch is possible for small projects, most applications require the training of very large neural networks and this takes huge amounts of processed data and computational power.
-Both is expensive.
+Training a deep neural network from scratch is possible for small projects.
+However, most applications require the training of very large neural networks and this takes huge amounts of processed data and computational power.
+Both are expensive.

-This is where transfer learning comes into play.
+This is where *transfer learning* comes into play.
 In transfer learning, the pre-trained weights of an already trained model (e.g., trained on millions of images belonging to thousands of classes, on several high power GPU’s for several days) are used for predicting new classes.
 The advantages are obvious:

 1. There is no need of an extremely large training dataset.
 2. Not much computational power is required, as pre-trained weights are used and only  the weights of the last few layers have to be learned.

-To understand how transfer learning works so well re-consider the architecture of a convolutional neural network in Fig. 7.15.
-Feature learning takes place in a (potentially numerous) succession of convolutional layers and pooling layers.
+To understand how transfer learning works re-consider the architecture of a convolutional neural network in Fig. 7.15.
+Feature learning takes place in a succession of convolutional layers and pooling layers.
 E.g., the filters on the first few layers may learn to recognize colors and certain horizontal and vertical lines.
 The next few layers may recognize trivial shapes using the lines and colors learned in the previous layers.
 Then the next layers may recognize textures, then parts of objects like legs, eyes, noses etc.